MidnightDreamerX17/skill20/Traits.md

 **Favored Enemy Category** - The character gains a bonus of +2 for everything relating to that enemy category, including Armor Class.

+**Life Sight** - The character sees living things as having different colors from everything else.

 **Magic Domain** - The character is strongly aligned with a specific domain of magic, causing the domain spells to be considered a lower magic circle.
 For example, being specialized in the Healing Domain will cause *Cure Light Wounds* to be considered a spell of the 0th circle.
 If a spell was already 0th-circle, then its casting time becomes a move action.

 **Magic School** - The character is strongly aligned with one specific school of magic, causing that school's spells to be considered a lower magic circle.
 For example, being specialized in the Evocation Magic School will cause *Magic Missile* to be considered a spell of the 0th circle.
 If a spell was already 0th-circle, then its casting time becomes a move action.
 "Universal" is not a valid school for this trait.